Comicwolfy/Core-Kernel/README.md

     Simple memory layout using linker scripts

-Getting Started
-Prerequisites

-    NASM (Netwide Assembler)

-    Cross-compiler targeting x86_64 (e.g., x86_64-elf-gcc)

-    GNU Make

-    GRUB bootloader (used to boot kernel)

-    QEMU or a real x86_64 machine for testing (note: may not boot reliably yet)

-Building

-Run:

-make

-This will build the bootloader and kernel, producing kernel.bin and prepare everything for booting with GRUB.
-Running

-Use QEMU to test:

-qemu-system-x86_64 -cdrom your-iso-or-grub-setup.iso

 Note: Because the kernel is experimental, booting may fail or hang on many systems.
 Future Plans